Acupuncture

 This technique delivers something like a reverse massage, instead of pushing tissues down, it picks them up.
 Picking up the layers of tissue allows them to unstick from one another similar to peeling apart velcro.

 When tissues are separated from the surrounding tissue it allows them to glide more easily over one another.
 This allows to achieve a greater range of motion and decreased tension, achiness, and pain.
+This also aids in opening the acupuncture meridians to allow more regenerative energy to flow into areas that have been cupped.

 Where Do The Cups Go?